HakaiInstitute/kelp-o-matic/docs/beginner_guide/execution.md

     If you have a GPU, you should be able to run `nvidia-smi` to check its status.
     You can see here what processes are using the GPU, and how much memory they are using.

-    If Kelp-O-Matic is running, you'll have to run this in a new Poweshell window or tab.
+    If Kelp-O-Matic is running, you'll have to run this in a new PowerShell window or tab.
     If Kelp-O-Matic is actively using the GPU, you should see it listed here.

 #### Aborting Processing